Asymptotics of Jack characters: Proof of the second main result: approximate factorization property

-Thus, we proved that the assumptions of \cref{lem:keylemma} are fulfilled for $F:=G_1-G_2$ and $\rrr=1$. \cref{lem:keylemma} implies therefore that $F$ is of degree at most $n$.
-On the other hand, assumption \ref{top:polynomial} implies that $F$ is homogeneous of degree $n+1$.
-This is possible only if $F=0$.
-This concludes the proof. \end{proof}
+\emph{Conclusion.} In this way we verified that the assumptions of \cref{lem:keylemma} are indeed fulfilled.
+It follows therefore that $F$ is of degree at most $d-\Bigvariabledelta-1$.
+This concludes the proof of the induction step over the variable $\Bigvariabledelta$. \end{proof}